codeBehindMe/tabledancer/README.md

 > Tabledancer is a simple application which allows you to manage table lifecycles
 > based on YAML inside CICD.

+## Concept

+Tabledancer is a lightweight application aimed at specifically managing the lifecycle of tables specified using **DDLs**.
+It is by no means meant to be a comprehensive model management system such as *dbt*.
 ![concept](https://storage.googleapis.com/tabledancermedia/tabledancer_concept_diagram.png)

+### How does it work?

+As shown in the conceptual diagram above, tabledancer expects to see two things in your git repository.
+The DDL of the table implemented as a YAML and a `lifecycle specification` which is also a yaml description which tells tabledancer how to actually react if there is a change in the DDL.
+These two are typically implemented in a single yaml file.

 ## Installation